sota/pypy-old/pypy/doc/interpreter.rst

 for implementing control flow and pushing and pulling black box objects to and from this value stack.
-The bytecode interpreter does not know how to perform operations on those black box (:ref:`wrapped <wrapped>`) objects for which it delegates to the :doc:`object space <objspace>`.
+The bytecode interpreter does not know how to perform operations on those black box (`wrapped`_) objects for which it delegates to the `object space`_.
 In order to implement a conditional branch in a program's execution, however, it needs to gain minimal knowledge about a wrapped object.
 Thus, each object space has to offer a ``is_true(w_obj)`` operation which returns an interpreter-level boolean value.

-For the understanding of the interpreter's inner workings it is crucial to recognize the concepts of :ref:`interpreter-level and application-level <interpreter-level>` code.
+For the understanding of the interpreter's inner workings it is crucial to recognize the concepts of `interpreter-level and application-level`_ code.
 In short, interpreter-level is executed directly on the machine and invoking application-level functions leads to an bytecode interpretation indirection.
 However, special care must be taken regarding exceptions because application level exceptions are wrapped into ``OperationErrors`` which are thus distinguished from plain interpreter-level exceptions.
-See :ref:`application level exceptions <applevel-exceptions>` for some more information on ``OperationErrors``.
+See `application level exceptions`_ for some more information on ``OperationErrors``.

 The interpreter implementation offers mechanisms to allow a